 Other makers, bakers and candlestick makers included: Aura bespoke jewellery.
 Photography from Sal GigJunkie and Kapture Photography.
 Yummy cakes and spiced nuts by Scrumbles.
 Famous When Dead art, prints and stationary and finally, Varnish and Sprigs up-cycling florists.

-Eat The Disco’s first event was a major success and I am super excited for the next one where I may treat myself to an Exchange Fry Up.
+Eat The Disco’s first event was a major success and I can’t wait for the next one.